 Gymnastics is a sport that combines flexibility, endurance, strength and agility.
 Athletes perform acrobatic skills, such as jumps, flips and turns, in a variety of different events to showcase their abilities.
-Currently, there are three types of gymnastics: rhythmic, artistic, and trampoline.
-On the Olympic level, gymnastics teams are made up of six athletes, often called gymnasts.
-While gymnastics is mostly performed individually, gymnasts compete both for individual and team awards in what are often called "meets."
+Currently, there are four types of gymnastics: rhythmic, artistic, trampoline, and acrobatic.
+On the Olympic level, gymnastics teams are made up of four athletes, often called gymnasts.
+While gymnastics is mostly performed individually, gymnasts compete both for individual and team awards in what are often called meets.

 Gymnastics is a sport that combines flexibility, strength, endurance and balance.
 The athletes, known as gymnasts, perform exercises that display these traits in a series of different events.
 These events are often performed on pieces of gymnastics equipment, like the uneven bars, trampoline, still rings, balance beam and vault.